rayanaprata/rayanaprata/README.md

 <p> <samp> I love technology and how it can transform people's lives. <br>Because this, I'm computing, science, innovation, astronomy and tech lover.  🐱‍💻❤ </p>

-- 💻 Intern at T-Systems
+- 💻 Technical Support Systems at T-Systems
 - 🚀 Bootcamp student everis FullStack Developer
 - 👩🏻‍🎓 Systems Analysis and Development graduation student at IFSC
 - 📚 Studying to work as a Front-end Developer or UX/UI Designer